o-ran-sc/sim-a1-interface/docs/simulator-api.rst

 Counters
 --------

-The simulator keeps counts of different things that can be accessed.
+The simulator keeps count of different things that can be accessed.

 /counter
 ~~~~~~~~